St-34-lth/Exomy-rover-navigation-ros1/README.md

 # Exomy-rover-navigation-ros1
-A simple navstack for ROS1 teleop &amp; simulation plugin for the Exomy ESA rover
+A simple navstack for teleop &amp; in ros-noetic including a simulation plugin.

+Based on the Exomy ESA rover design.

 Tested in ROS-Noetic.